Talktolisten/Talktolisten/README.md

 - **SSL/TLS**: The backend services use SSL/TLS to encrypt data in transit and ensure secure communication between the frontend and backend.

 ### 4. Database
-- Tech: PostgreSQL, Azure Database for PostgreSQL, Azure Blob Storage
+- Tech: PostgreSQL, Azure Database for PostgreSQL, Azure Blob Storage, Azure CDN (Content Delivery Network).

 ---

 - **PostgreSQL**: Talk To Listen uses PostgreSQL as the primary database to store user data, character information, and other application data.
 - **Azure Database for PostgreSQL**: A fully managed database service that provides high availability, scalability, and security for PostgreSQL databases.
 - **Azure Blob Storage**: Used to store large amounts of unstructured data, such as images, audio files, and other media files.
+- **Azure CDN (Content Delivery Network)**: The Azure CDN is used to cache static content, such as images and media files, to improve performance and reduce latency for users.

 #### Design
 - The database schema is designed to store user data, character information, and other application data in a structured and efficient manner.